Sillybutts/SLAB/README.md

    - Updated both Turnarounds and all the magwells to move the screws that attach the two parts together.
 The new spot should be a lot stronger, and easier to reach while assembling.
 You can now reach the screws even if you already glued on your plunger tube. <img src="GHimages/SLAB%204%20v172%201.png" width="300"> <img src="GHimages/SLAB%204%20v172%202.png" width="300">
  - Changelog: 9-23-22: Updated parts.
    - Updated the magwells and turnarounds (again) to make the attachment between the two stronger(er).
 More specifically, the dovetails are now slightly tighter, and they are also longer.
+    - Changelog: 11-27-22: Updated print guide to say that the 'PlungerHead' part should be at 100% infill.

 </details>